Oblongmana/vscode-salesforce-doc-lookup/ROADMAP.md

 - [X] Add SFDX CLI Command Reference DocType (https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference)
 - [X] Wacky ideas: Examine the feasibility of displaying doc in VSCode.
 Want to avoid showing a full-blown web browser.
 - [ ] Improve WebView approach, especially noting it's currently locked to ver 232
+- [ ] Examine possibility of alternative languages - see the notes in NOTES.md.
+Oriented towards a different end, but could likely be used for allowing user to switch to JP mode
+- [ ] Is there an index of the Atlases?
+E.g. a further ToC file, maybe on a Doc home page?
+That could possibly simplify identifying future doc candidates and possible gaps
+- [ ] Examine current state for each doc type: what's available as search options, vs what's viewable in SF.
+May raise questions of what non-technical doc to expose in this extension?
 - [ ] Add Field Reference DocType (https://developer.salesforce.com/docs/atlas.en-us.sfFieldRef.meta/sfFieldRef)
 - [ ] Implement ALL DOC searching - combine all the things together.
-Will be extremely reliant on caching existing, but also some backend and UX issues
+Will be extremely reliant on caching existing, but also some backend and UX issues.
+Reasonable chance this is a non-starter, esp as support for other doc types grows
-- [ ] Examine possibility of alternative languages - see the notes in NOTES.md.
-Oriented towards a different end, but could likely be used for allowing user to switch to JP mode
 - [ ] Consider whether to expand into some of the non-technical documentation
 - [ ] Take a pass over the code to reduce `: any` usage
 - [ ] Bundle the extension to reduce size (https://code.visualstudio.com/api/working-with-extensions/bundling-extension)